MuhammadBilalAkbar/local_auth_package_flutter/about.md

   <br/> Answer: By default the library should be able to detect both face and fingerprint but I
   guess its prioritizing fingerprint.
 - Question: Can I use this for, let's say, digitally sign documents?
-  <br/> Answer: You could learn more about security of Local Auth here.
-Right now, I'm not planning
+  <br/> Answer: You could learn more about security of Local Auth here:
-  to create more videos on Local Auth Fingerprint.

 1. Security of Local Auth Tutorial & When Not to use
    it: [http://www.youtube.com/watch?v=4-P_Su9O5NM&t=9m26s](http://www.youtube.com/watch?v=4-P_Su9O5NM&t=9m26s)